zcvele/OfficeDocs-SkypeForBusiness/Teams/setup-calendar-syncing-with-google-workspace.md

 **How do I schedule Teams meetings from my Google Calendar?**

-- You can easily create Teams meetings directly from the Google calendar by using the [Teams Meeting add-on in Google Marketplace](https://workspace.google.com/marketplace/app/microsoft_teams_meeting/961264221134).
+- You can easily create Teams meetings directly from the Google Calendar by using the [Teams Meeting add-on in Google Marketplace](https://workspace.google.com/marketplace/app/microsoft_teams_meeting/961264221134).

-**What does the "User edits detected" Google calendar sync status mean?**
+**What does the "User edits detected" Google Calendar sync status mean?**

-- This means critical user-identifiable information, such as a first name, has been modified in either the Microsoft or Google WorkspacD directory, which results in termination of the calendar sync.
+- This means critical user-identifiable information, such as a first name, has been modified in either the Microsoft or Google Workspace directory, which results in termination of the calendar sync.
-- You can resume the calendar sync for this user by either selecting the **Manage Google calendar sync** link on the **Users** page or by using the Set Up Calendar Synchronization Wizard on the Admin app home page.
+- You can resume the calendar sync for this user by either selecting the **Manage Google Calendar sync** link on the **Users** page or by using the Set Up Calendar Synchronization Wizard on the Admin app home page.

 **Can I sync my Google Calendar for personal use with Teams?**

 - No, it’s currently not possible to sync your Gmail or Google Calendar for personal use with Teams.
 However, you can import your Google Calendar into Microsoft Outlook.
-- You can also use the [Teams Meeting add-on](https://workspace.google.com/marketplace/app/microsoft_teams_meeting) to schedule Teams meetings directly from your Google calendar for personal use.
+- You can also use the [Teams Meeting add-on](https://workspace.google.com/marketplace/app/microsoft_teams_meeting) to schedule Teams meetings directly from your Google Calendar for personal use.

 **I previously set up calendar forwarding using this wizard.
-Why should I switch to the sync experience, and how do I do it?**
+Can I switch to the sync experience?**

-- The previous email and calendar Setup Wizard primarily enabled email forwarding of new incoming invites with one-way sync.
-It didn't support syncing of existing or outgoing invites bidirectionally.
-- To enable bi-directional sync, use the Setup Calendar Synchronization Wizard as described earlier in this article.
+- If you've set up calendar forwarding using this wizard in the past you can't set up bidirectional syncing at this time.
+We're working to improve this experience.
+For updates, check your Microsoft Admin Center Message Center posts or this article.

 **How can I share feedback about this experience?**